-Wouldn’t you prefer spending time with club members and enjoying activities versus allowing bookkeeping to fill your hours?
-Maintaining financial records for clubs and associations is different from accounting for big companies yet the need remains.
+Bookkeeping and accounting for clubs and associations is different from accounting for big companies yet the need remains.
 Clubs and associations don’t have the immediate in-house resources so it’s best to place the books in the experienced hands of a bookkeeper.

-Therefore, you’ll learn below how a bookkeeper offers help to clubs and associations, how fund accounting is essential, and more on Connecticut laws regarding dues tax.
-Knowing about simple bookkeeping for a club or association is within reach!
+Learn below how a bookkeeper offers help to clubs and associations, how fund accounting is essential, and more on Connecticut laws regarding dues tax.
+Simple bookkeeping for a club or association is a few steps away.

 Accountants and bookkeepers can be strictly associated with money and profits.
 However, increasing profits is not an accurate description of the role of a bookkeeper in regards to nonprofits, government agencies, clubs, institutions, etc.